knewyousir/webFEF-session-9/README.md

 This is due to the fact that the function appears after the `forEach` that assigns the event listener to the image thumbnails.

-Movinng the `forEach` below the function will work:
+Moving the `forEach` below the function will work:

 ```js
 const carouselLinks = document.querySelectorAll('.image-tn a')